ParadoxV5/FFI-UCtags/README.md

 * FFI callbacks (wraps pointer to functions) and auto-cast for struct/union pointers

 ### ⏳ No Plans Yet
+* Enums that aren’t simply `0...size`
+  * Let me or the u-ctags team know if this is a much-wanted feature.
 * Variadic args
 * FFI Types `:string`, `:strptr` and `:buffer_*`
 * Import referenced headers (i.e., nested imports)